edugonzaloalmorox/laguebdedu/content/page/about.md

 subtitle:
 comments: false
 ---
 I am a PhD candidate in Economics at [Newcastle University](http://www.ncl.ac.uk/business-school/).
-I am mainly interested in questions about applied economics with a particular focus on health and [computational social science](https://en.wikipedia.org/wiki/Computational_social_science).
+My research interests lie in applied economics with a particular focus on health and [computational social science](https://en.wikipedia.org/wiki/Computational_social_science).

 I am currently investigating empirical issues in the market for adult long term (social) care in England.
 I am also involved in projects associated with unhealthy behaviours and tools for open science.